 Prerequisites

-Before we start this lesson make sure you are familiar with and have the latest version Python 3 in your system, have set up MicoPython in Raspberry Pi Pico, and have a running Integrated Development Environment(IDE) in which we will be doing the programming.
-We will be using the same Thonny IDE as we have done previously when we learned how to blink and chase LEDs in micro-python.
-If you have not followed our previous tutorial, you check here:
+Before we start this lesson, make sure you are familiar with Python 3 and have the latest version installed on your system.
+You should also have MicroPython set up on your Raspberry Pi Pico and a running Integrated Development Environment (IDE).
+We will be using Thonny IDE, which we have used previously when learning how to blink and chase LEDs in MicroPython.
+If you have not followed our previous tutorials, check here:

 If you are using uPyCraft IDE, you can check this getting started guide: